Skip to Content

 ”Table does not exist” Error

--- Wrong: importing before creating schema COPY User FROM "users.csv" (header=true); -- Correct: create schema first CREATE NODE TABLE User(id INT64 PRIMARY KEY, name STRING); COPY User FROM "users.csv" (header=true);
+-- With auto_detect=false, table must exist COPY User FROM "users.csv" (header=true, auto_detect=false); -- Either create DDL first: CREATE NODE TABLE User(id INT64 PRIMARY KEY, name STRING); COPY User FROM "users.csv" (header=true, auto_detect=false);

 “Column count mismatch” Error